Wireless Quantum Key Distribution in Indoor Environments: Channel Characterization

 \subsection{Path Loss Estimation}

-Due to path loss, the recipient, Bob, would receive a portion of the photons sent by the sender, Alice, estimated by the channel DC-gain, denoted by $H_{\rm DC}$, in OWC channels.
-The total channel transmittance, $\eta$, is then given by $\eta_d H_{\rm DC}$, where $\eta_d$ is the single-photon detector efficiency.
+Due to path loss, the recipient, Bob, would receive a portion of the photons sent by the sender, Alice.
+This is estimated by the channel DC-gain, denoted by $H_{\rm DC}$, in OWC channels.
 The received power depends on the distance between the sender and the receiver, as well as the degree of directionality and the alignment.
 For the line-of-sight link between the QKD transmitter and receiver, the DC-gain is given by~\cite{kahn1997wireless}:

-where $d$ is the distance between the QKD source and the QKD receiver; $\psi$ represents the incidence angle with reference to the receiver axis, while $\phi$ specifies the irradiance angle.
+where $A$ is the detector physical area; $d$ is the distance between the QKD source and the QKD receiver; $\psi$ represents the incidence angle with reference to the receiver axis, while $\phi$ specifies the irradiance angle; see Fig. \ref{fig_setup}.
 These two parameters specify the relative location and orientation of the transmitter and receiver modules. $T_s(\psi)$ is the filter signal transmission; $m$ and $g(\psi)$ are, respectively, the Lambert's mode number used to specify the directivity of the source beam and the concentrator gain, given by

 and